CharmiKhunt/synent-task5-SalesDataAnalysis-CharmiKhunt/README.md

-# synent-task5-SalesDataAnalysis-CharmiKhunt

-# Sales Data Analysis – Superstore Dataset
+# Sales Data Analysis - Superstore Dataset

-## Problem Statement
+## Overview

-The objective of this project is to analyze business performance using the **Superstore Sales Dataset**.
-The analysis focuses on understanding sales behavior, monthly revenue performance, top-selling products, and profit trends.

-The goal is to extract meaningful business insights that can help organizations improve decision-making, identify profitable areas, and understand product performance.
+This project analyzes sales data from a retail superstore to understand business performance.
+The analysis focuses on sales trends, top-selling products, and profit performance.
+The goal is to find useful insights that can help improve business decisions.

----

-## Dataset Details
+## Dataset

-**Dataset Name:** Superstore Sales Dataset
+**Dataset:** Superstore Sales Dataset

-**Source:** Kaggle

-The dataset contains sales transaction information from a retail superstore business.
+The dataset contains sales transaction records from a retail store.

-Important features included in the dataset:
+### Features Used

 * Order ID
 * Order Date